maxblessed/5DayCurrentWeatherForcastApp/README.md

 * These app also display hourly forcast of current weather and a graph to display the temperature hourly
+* You will need open weather api key for these app to work

 [Current Weather Forcast](https://weatherforcastapp.netlify.com)